CSStarfish/Class-Responses/July21Response.md

 **1. How did you split the labels from the training set?
 What was the name of the labels dataset?**

-*  I split the labels from the training set by creating a variable named "train_y" to store the values returned by calling .pop() on the training set's labels column.
-This column was named "Species."
+*  I split the labels from the training set by creating a variable named "train_y" to store the values returned after calling .pop() on the training set's labels column.
+This column was named "Species" and came from the Iris dataset (more specifically, from the dataset called "train," which was read from "iris-training.csv").
 In other words, I removed the species labels from the training set and stored them in another variable.

 **2. List 5 different estimators from tf.estimator and include the base command as you would write it in a script (for example this script used the tf.estimator.DNNClassifier() function from the API).**